jamesnet214/wpf-xaml-binding/README.md

 ### And, Another type
 Not only String but also various types are possible.
 Because DataContext is an object type.

+### Finaly, DataContext
+> In using Binding at WPF, most developers are not fully aware of the existence, function and importance of DataContext.
+It may mean that Binding is being connected by luck.

 ## Binding